An exhibition of local landscapes by Emma Simmons

 My drawing style is fairly loose.
 My line work is drawn freehand with ink, I add water colour which can create some lovely effects and textures.
 I then digitally add different textures and fabric patterns that I think might represent a surface well.
 The end result is a texture rich digital collage.

-Along side my digital collages, I have created some small Gocco prints
+Along side my digital collages, I have created some small Gocco prints for this show, hand finished in watercolour and metallic ink.

 What interests you in the old inner west?

-To be honest I'm interested in the signs of age that visually show a buildings history, whether it be the architectural style or the deteriorating condition.
+be honest I'm interested in the signs of age that visually show a buildings history, whether it be the architectural style or the deteriorating condition.
 The way that we use these buildings is constantly changing along with the needs of the community and the population and often they are gutted and re-purposed, the suburban landscape is always shifting.
+What can people expect to see at your show?

 The show features some of my favourite scenes and buildings of the Inner West.
 Looking at all of the pieces in the show as a collection, you might say that I have a fascination for recording older buildings, in some cases documenting them before they disappear.